docksal/docksal/README.md

 Drude initial setup is done once per project (e.g. by a team lead).
 Once installed into the project repo, Drude can be used by anyone on the team.
-To use Drude each team member will need to meet the [requirements](#requirements) outlined above.
+To use Drude each team member will need to follow this instruction.

 `docker-compose.yml` file and optional `.drude` folder are good indicators of Drude's presence in the project repo.

-**If this is the first time Drude is being installed into the project, follow the instructions below.**

-The installation process is slightly different based on the OS.

 ### Mac